Those involved in Belfast violence will face full force of the law – PSNI

 The force said it prevented an attempt by protesters to march to Belfast Islamic Centre.

-It said that sporadic violence then occurred in the university area of the city, and continued in the evening in the Sandy Row area.
+It said that sporadic violence then occurred in the university area of the city, and continued in the evening in the Sandy Row area when police discharged two AEP (attenuated energy projectiles) plastic baton rounds.

-Mr Beck said the force is dealing with a number of reports of criminal damage, assault and arson in Belfast.
+Mr Beck said the force was dealing with a number of reports of criminal damage, assault and arson in Belfast.

 “There were four reports of assault made to police involving members of the public.
 Serious injuries, thankfully, were not reported.